JoinMarket-Org/joinmarket-clientserver/README.md

 ### Joinmarket-Qt

 Provides single join and multi-join/tumbler functionality (i.e. "Taker") only, in a GUI.
+NOTE: This is currently **only available for Python3**, not Python2 (due to bugs in the PySide2 Python2 implementation).
+It's possible but unlikely that the Python2 version will be fixed, but in any case Python2 will be deprecated at some point.

-Binaries that are built and signed will be in the Releases page.
+If binaries are built, they will be gpg signed and announced on the Releases page.

-To run the script `joinmarket-qt.py` from the command line, both the `PyQt4` and `sip` libraries are needed as dependencies.
-To make these two libraries available to Joinmarket, it's best to create symbolic links (symlinks) for them in the virtualenv directory `jmvenv`.
+To run the script `joinmarket-qt.py` from the command line, you need to install two more packages: use these 2 commands:
-For Debian and Ubuntu users, the install script attempts to install `python-qt4` and `python-sip` from the repositories, and then creates appropriate symlinks for them in the `jmvenv` directory.
-The steps to manually set up the Qt dependencies on Ubuntu\Debian are

-1. first activate the Joinmarket virtualenv
 ```
-    source ./jmvenv/bin/activate
+pip install PySide2
+pip install git+git://github.com/sunu/qt5reactor.git@58410aaead2185e9917ae9cac9c50fe7b70e4a60
 ```
-2. Install the required dependencies
-    ```
-    sudo apt-get install python-qt4 python-sip
-    ```
-3. Locate the installed files
-    ```
-    dpkg-query -L python-qt4 | grep -m1 "/PyQt4$"
-    dpkg-query -L python-sip | grep -m1 "sip.*\.so"
-    ```
-4. Create symlinks to each of the paths returned by the two previous commands in the virtualenv directory
-    ```
-    ln -sf -t "${VIRTUAL_ENV}/lib/python2.7/site-packages/" <python-qt4 path> <python-sip path>
-    ```

-The last two commands can be combined as :
-```
-ln -sf -t "${VIRTUAL_ENV}/lib/python2.7/site-packages/" "$(dpkg-query -L python-qt4 | grep -m1 "/PyQt4$")" "$(dpkg-query -L python-sip | grep -m1 "sip.*\.so")"
-```

-Finally, the command `python joinmarket-qt.py` from within the `scripts` subdirectory should work.
+After this, the command `python joinmarket-qt.py` from within the `scripts` subdirectory should work.
 There is a [walkthrough](docs/JOINMARKET-QT-GUIDE.md) for what to do next.

 ### Notes on architectural changes (can be ignored)